top of page

 1. Start With a Clear Target

 Before saving, define what you’re saving for.
-Research home prices in your desired area and estimate how much you’ll need for a down payment, closing costs, and a small cushion for unexpected expenses.
+Research home prices in your desired area.
+Estimate how much you’ll need for a down payment, closing costs, and a small cushion for unexpected expenses.
 Having a concrete number turns a vague goal into a focused mission.

 2. Create a Dedicated Home Fund